umnilab/METS-R_SIM/README.md

 4. `Lane shapefile (Polyline)`: map of the lanes, generated from road shapefile.
 This shapefile should contain lane connection information.

-5. `Demand profiles (CSV/JSON)`: OD flow for different hours of the day, which is a matrix (stored as a json file) with m rows and n columns, m corresponds to the number of OD pairs, and n corresponds to the number of hours to simulate.
+5. `Demand profiles (CSV/JSON)`: OD flow for different hours of the day, which is a matrix (stored as a JSON file) with m rows and n columns, m corresponds to the number of OD pairs, and n corresponds to the number of hours to simulate.

-6. `Background traffic speed (CSV)`: the background traffic speed (in miles/h) of each link in different hour of the day.
+6. `Background traffic speed (CSV)`: the background traffic speed (in miles/h) of each link in different hours of the day.
 This is for compensating the impact of the traffic that is not simulated.

 ### 3.2 Output data

 1. The aggregated output data generated in the folder `agg_output/`  records the number of served requests by taxis and EVs, the trip numbers, the passenger waiting time, and the energy consumption.
-Such output files are stored under the agg_output file folder, including `Buslog.csv`,`Chargerlog.csv`,`EVlog.csv`, `Linklog.csv`, `Networklog.csv`, and `Zonelog.csv`.
-    1.`Networklog.csv` summarizes the overall operational information of the entire system, the fields of `Networklog.csv` file are:
+Such output files are stored under the agg_output file folder, including `Buslog.csv`,`Chargerlog.csv`,`EVlog.csv`, `Linklog.csv`, `Networklog.csv`, and `Zonelog.csv`. a.`Networklog.csv` summarizes the overall operational information of the entire system, the fields of `Networklog.csv` file are:
     - `tick` is the simulation time tick.
     - `vehOnRoad` is the current number of on-road EV taxis.
     - `emptyTrip` is the cumulative number of empty trips performed by EV taxis.